 But, before you get to walk through the doors, or login from home, to work for your dream employer you have to convince them you are worthy.

 So, how do you stand out?
 How do you get an edge on your competition?
 I have one suggestion that just may help.

 It’s called an Achievement-Based Resume.
 It’s not something new, but it is something that makes sense.

-Traditionally, we write out a list of our objective, skills, work/volunteer experience, and education.
+According to the top 10 best resumes traditionally, we write out a list of our objective, skills, work/volunteer experience, and education.
 You can categorize your work experience chronologically or by skill type (i.e., communication experience, technological experience).
 Either way is fine and depends on the person and the job they are applying for.

 When it comes to adding detail to the work experience sections, most people simply write out a point-by-point description of their job.
 They make general statements about some of the responsibilities they have.
 The trouble with a generic or general description is that it excludes the personality and strength that is going to help you stand out.
 A general description doesn’t say anything about what you actually did while you were with said employer.